cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

   start a full node, wait until it is block-synced, and stop it.
 Repeat these steps 25 times while checking the nodes are able to catch up to the latest height of the network.

-Additionally, for this version, we perform the following experiments.
-- `TO COMPLETE`
-- ...

 ## Latency emulation (LE)

 For the first time in the QA process we can additionally run the experiments using latency emulation